cynstar/ai-case-study/README.md

 - users that can afford to spend time on the tool;
 - users healthy enough to maintain ongoing engagement with the app;

 The tool may provide resources and guidelines for wellbeing however it does not address a key issue that would remain a roadblock towards attaining their vision \- affordability.
 This is an unsurmountable roadblock for many Americans even if they were powerusers of the application.

 Well's offering is geared towards changing the American marketplace rather than competing within it's context.
 Being first gives them a window to attract a signifcant amount of customers and promote their vision without combatting competition.
 Well's leadership is adept at obtaining funding which may not be possible for much smaller less networked entrepeneurs and startups.
 They may be able to remain strongly competitive even if heavyweight corporations with a deep well of money enter the marketplace if they can continue on a path of rapid customer adoption and tool development.

 The company's tool is powered by a proprietary algorithm that uses "clinical interventions and guided experiences data" to provides tailored healthcare support to their members. [^6] Based on their job roles qualification requirements for Software Engineers, Data Engineers and Senior Data Scientist [^7] that mention Python, Haskell programming language; data processing pipelines, and modern cloud platforms, their AI uses large language modeling, unsupervised learning, and deep learning.

 ## Landscape

-* What field is the company in?
-* * What have been the major trends and innovations of this field over the last 10 years?
-* What are the other major companies in this field?

 The healthcare industry is experiencing major tranformative innovation across many areas due to its mutualistic relationship with technological advancements such as AI, 3D printing, gene editing and virtual reality. [^8] While Well promotes lofty goals with its vision of change in the American healthcare approach; Well's tool could be categorized under telehealth and is closest aligned with virtual assistant technology given the caveat that Well's application focuses on lifelong preventative measures and incentivization.